tldr-pages/tldr/pages/linux/keyctl.md

 `keyctl timeout {{key_name}} {{timeout_in_seconds}}`

-- Read a key and formats it as a hex-dump if not printable:
+- Read a key and format it as a hex-dump if not printable:

 `keyctl read {{key_name}}`

-- Read a key and formats as-is:
+- Read a key and format as-is:

 `keyctl pipe {{key_name}}`